-The accompanying schedule of expenditures of Federal awards includes the Federal grant activity of the District and is presented on the modified accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of the United States Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying Schedule of Expenditures of Federal Awards includes the Federal grant activity of the District and is presented on the modified accrual basis of accounting.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.
+The District has not elected to use the ten percent de minimis cost rate as covered in Section 200.414 Indirect (F&A) costs of the Uniform Guidance.

 The following schedule provides reconciliation between revenues reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances and in Business-Type Activities, and the related expenditures reported on the Schedule of Expenditures of Federal Awards.
-The reconciling amounts consist primarily of (Medi-Cal Billing Option and Medi-Cal Administrative Activities) funds that in the previous period were recorded as revenues but were unspent.
+The reconciling amounts consist primarily of Medi-Cal Billing Option funds that in the previous period were recorded as revenues but were unspent.
 These unspent balances have been expended in the current period.
+In addition, Medi-Cal Administrative Activities funds have been recorded in the current period as revenues that have not been expended as of June 30, 2016.
+These unspent balances are reported as legally restricted ending balances within the General Fund.

-CFDA Number Amount Description Total Federal Revenues From the Statement of Revenues, Expenditures and Changes in Fund Balances: \$ 26,080,970 Medi-Cal Billing Option 93.778 299,205 Medi-Cal Administrative Activities Program 93.778 175,965 Total Schedule of Expenditures of Federal Awards \$ 26,556,140
+CFDA Number Amount Description Total Federal Revenues From the Statement of Revenues, Expenditures and Changes in Fund Balances: \$ 27,309,135 Medi-Cal Billing Option 93.778 100,556 Medi-Cal Administrative Activities Program 93.778 (214,308) Total Schedule of Expenditures of Federal Awards \$ 27,195,383